 \subsection{Dataset and Metrics}

-Our model underwent an assessment using the nuScenes~\cite{caesar2020nuscenes} dataset, a comprehensive repository of multimodal data gathered from an array of sensors encompassing six surround-view cameras, one lidar unit, and five radar sensors.
-This dataset encompasses 1000 video sequences distributed into training, validation, and testing sets comprising 700, 150, and 150 videos, respectively.
-Each video exhibits an approximate duration of 20 seconds, with annotations for significant samples made at intervals of 0.5 seconds.
+Our model's performance was assessed using two datasets: nuScenes~\cite{caesar2020nuscenes} and Argoverse 2~\cite{wilson2021argoverse}.
+The nuScenes dataset include 1000 video sequences. which are split into training (700 videos), validation (150 videos), and testing (150 videos) sets, each approximately 20 seconds long with annotations at 0.5-second intervals.
+The dataset comprises 1.4 million annotated 3D bounding boxes across ten object classes.
+Evaluation metrics include the mean Average Precision (mAP) and five true positive metrics: ATE, ASE, AOE, AVE, and AAE, which assess translation, scale, orientation, velocity, and attribute errors.
+The nuScenes Detection Score (NDS) is a comprehensive score derived from these metrics, offering an overall performance evaluation.

-For the task of 3D object detection, the dataset incorporates as many as 1.4 million annotated 3D bounding boxes representing objects belonging to ten distinct classes.
-The official evaluation criteria encompass well-established metrics such as the mean Average Precision (mAP) and five true positive (TP) metrics.
-These TP metrics, named ATE, ASE, AOE, AVE, and AAE, respectively gauge errors in translation, scale, orientation, velocity, and attributes.
-The aggregate performance is assessed through the nuScenes Detection Score (NDS), a composite score derived from the aforementioned metrics.
+The Argoverse 2 dataset contains 1000 unique scenes, each 15 seconds long, annotated at 10 Hz.
+The scenes are divided into 700 for training, 150 for validation, and 150 for testing.
+The evaluation covers 26 categories within a 150-meter range, addressing long-range perception tasks.
+Metrics include the mAP and the Composite Detection Score (CDS), which integrates three other true positive metrics: ATE, ASE, and AOE.